mankees/cli/README.md

 ## Authoring

-`mankees` uses a wiki based [plugin index](https://github.com/mankees/cli/wiki/Mankees).
-Simply list your plugin there and it will be available for consumption.
+`mankees` uses NPM as its plugin registry.
+Simply publish your plugin there.
+In order to make it discoverable, perform the following steps:

+1. Add `mankees` keyword to `package.json` keywords (ie. `keywords: ["mankees"]`)
+2. Prefix the plugin with word `mankees-`.
+This is a convention that allows us avoid polluting NPM too much.
+The actual plugin name will be the remainder (ie. for `mankees-init` it is `init`).

 ## License